International Maritime Organization: Membership

-To become a member of the IMO, a state ratifies a multilateral treaty known as the Convention on the International Maritime Organization.
-As of 2020, there are 175 member states of the IMO, which includes 174 of the UN member states plus the Cook Islands.
-The first state to ratify the convention was Canada in 1948.
-The three most recent members to join were Armenia and Nauru (which became IMO members in January and May 2018, respectively) and Botswana (which joined the IMO in October 2021).
+To join the IMO, a state ratifies a multilateral Convention on the International Maritime Organization.
+As of 2025, there are 176 member states of the IMO, which includes 175 of the UN member states plus the Cook Islands.
+The first state to ratify the convention was Canada in October 1948, but it took until March 1958 when Egypt and Japan brought the number of parties to 21, required by the Convention.

 These are the current members with the year they joined: